iamdharmesh/featured-image-by-url/README.txt

 * Set Featured image by URL for all post types including custom post types.
 * WooCommerce Product Gallery by URLs.
+* Image from URL for WooCommerce Product variation.
 * Display Resized Images as per image sizes like "thumbnail", "medium" or any custom-size
 * Lightweight & Easy to use